jvignesh271104-droid/ENCODER8TO3DATAFLOW/README.md

 **RESULTS**

-Thus,Encoder 8 To 3 in Dataflow Modelling using verilog and validating their functionality using their functional tables is implemented and verified.
+Thus, Encoder 8 To 3 in Dataflow Modelling using verilog and validating their functionality using their functional tables is implemented and verified.